Aubrey Modiba

-Aubrey "Postman" Modiba (born 22 July 1995) is a South African professional soccer player who plays as a left-midfielder and left-back for Mamelodi Sundowns in the Premier Soccer League and South Africa national team.
+Aubrey Maphosa Modiba (born 22 July 1995) is a South African professional soccer player who plays as a left-midfielder and left-back for Mamelodi Sundowns in the Premier Soccer League and South Africa national team.

 Club career

 Modiba began his professional soccer career at 19 years old representing Mpumalanga Black Aces in the 2014–15 PSL season.
 He managed only 1 appearance in his opening season, but grew to strength quickly earning himself 25 appearances in only his second season.
 In 2016, he was signed by Cape Town City after the relocation of Aces.